HorizenOfficial/horizen-migration-signing-tool-private-key/README.md

    npm run build
    ```

+The static files will be available in the out directory.

 2. Serve the build.
 For example:

    ```bash
    npx serve out
    ```

-## Status

-🚧 Work in progress 🚧

-Further updates will be added as the project evolves.
+Open your browser and navigate to the provided URL to use the tool.